 Scientific interests: Marine palynology, Dinoflagellate cysts, Palynostratigraphy, Palaeoclimate reconstructions

-I have a passion for discoveries of past geological events connected to palaeoclimatic temperature extremes.
-My scientific activity is focused on palynological record from sediments deposited during the Late Cretaceous (~100.5 ma) and the Pleistocene (~129 ka) recovered from industrial and scientific cores and natural outcrops in sub/Arctic and near-equatorial regions.
+My scientific activity focuses on palynological record from sediments deposited during the Late Cretaceous (~100.5 ma) and the Pleistocene (~129 ka) recovered from industrial and scientific cores and natural outcrops in sub/Arctic and near-equatorial regions.
 I use tiny resting capsules of dinoflagellates, single-celled marine organisms, that create chemically generated light, causing ocean waves to sparkle at night.
 The capsules, so called ‘resting cysts’, produced during their life cycle in surface waters, settle to oceanic depths and preserve in the accumulating sediment for million years.
 In addition to their conventional, biostratigraphic and palaeoenvironmental application (e.g. Radmacher et al., 2015; Radmacher et al., 2020c) I am highly interested in unconventional approach of using these microscopic fossils.
 I have already complied this method with numerical model simulations to provide global palaeoceanographic reconstruction (Radmacher et al., 2020a); and with trace fossil record to establish past basin bottom-water oxygen level (Radmacher and Uchman, 2020b).
 Currently I am working on correlation of dinoflagellate cyst record from ODP cores 984 and 986 (Ocean Drilling Program Expedition Leg 162) with global events known from analysis of air bubbles in Antarctic ice cores.

 2015: International co-operative PhD study at the Polish Academy of Sciences, Institute of Geological Sciences, Krakow, Poland and the University of Bergen, Institute of Earth Sciences, Norway.
-Specialisation: Cretaceous scientific and industrial application of palynostratigraphy, and palaeoenvironmental reconstructions in the subpolar northern-north proto Atlantic.
-The study were conducted in collaboration with: SINTEF, one of Europe’s largest independent research organisations responsible for applied research, technology and innovation, located in Trondheim, Norway; Norwegian Petroleum Directorate, Norwegian government agency responsible for the regulation of the petroleum resources on the Norwegian continental shelf, based in Stavanger; Statoil ASA (presently Equinor ASA) multinational petroleum and renewable energy company based in Stavanger, Norway; and APT-Applied Petroleum Technology, a commercial company that offers high quality analyses and consulting services to the oil industry, Kjeller, Norway.
+Specialisation: Scientific and industrial application of palynostratigraphy and palaeoenvironmental reconstructions in the subpolar northern-north proto Atlantic.
+The study was conducted in collaboration with following institutions in Norway: SINTEF, Norwegian Petroleum Directorate, Statoil ASA (presently Equinor ASA) and APT-Applied Petroleum Technology.